yyriley/UniEvents/README.md

 - [x] User stays logged in across restarts
 - [x] User can log out
 - [x] User can register as a student
+- [x] User can view events associated with their school
+- [ ] User can create events associated with their school
 - [ ] User can view the clubs they belong to
-- [ ] User can view events associated with their school
-- [ ] User can view events associated with a student org at their school
+- [ ] User can view events associated with a club they belong to

-- [ ] User can create events associated with their school or student org
+#### Additional features
 - [ ] User can create events as a leader of a student org
 - [ ] User can scroll to view every event past/future

-#### Additional features
 - [ ] User will see old events greyed out
 - [ ] User can view events specific to club
 - [ ] User can subscribe to events specific to club